 Under construction in Melbourne, the smart home will trial the use of wearables, mobile device apps, voice assistants, sensors, artificial intelligence and more fit-for-purpose innovations for five residents with cognitive issues and secondary conditions such as epilepsy, cerebral palsy and blindness.

-Led by HomeStay in partnership with St John of God Health Care, the pioneering construction has been designed to improve the quality of life of those who will move in later this year.
+Led by HomeStay in partnership with St John of God Health Care, the pioneering construction has been designed to improve the quality of life of those who will move in this April.

 St John of God’s Executive Director of Community Services Kevin Taylor said he is excited by a project that could be a blueprint for the sector.